hexdump0815/sonaremin/README.md

 # changelog

+version 1.1.6_3
+- same as last version, but with raspberry pi 4 support

 version 1.1.6_2
 - more included modules (132 plugins = 1450+ vcvrack modules, status 08.04.2020)
 - rethought the operational modes